abhishek-dev-2002/grpc-rateLimiter-golang/README.md

 ## Overview

 This project demonstrates how to implement a **rate-limiting interceptor** in a **Go gRPC server**, utilizing **Redis** as the backend counter.
-The rate limiter restricts users from making more than a specified number of requests per second, enhancing API security and preventing abuse.
+The rate limiter restricts users from making more than a specified number of requests per minute, enhancing API security and preventing abuse.

 ## Features